Tips for Winter Running

 With the first signs of winter starting to appear it can be a challenge to get in good training over the winter months.
 Temperature, ice, snow, and wind can all play a factor in how well our running will go day to day.
 However, getting out and braving the elements can be a great way to gain some mental strength.
-Check out these tips to stay safe and learn to enjoy the winter months.
+Check out these tips for winter running so you can stay safe and learn to enjoy the winter months.

 The weather, the one thing we can all complain about together.
 Frigid temperatures during the winter is usually the reason we don’t get outside more often.
 However, a wise Norwegian once said “There is no such thing is bad weather, just bad clothing.”
 The first

 parts of the body to get cold are the fingers and toes.
 Therefore, having warm socks and gloves are essential to winter running.
 Investing in a pair of quality socks and gloves that are built for warmth and are water proof will make staying warm during runs much easier.
 Another piece of staying warm is layers.
 As we run, we burn energy which creates heat in the body.
 Everyone’s internal temperature is a little different but in general dressing as if the temperature is 15 degrees warmer is a good place to start determining the amount of layers to wear.
 Wind and waterproof jackets are also great investments to keep your upper body warm and toasty.
 The hardest part is often getting warm at the beginning of the run.
 One idea to try is to do a quick 5 minute warm up of some body weight exercises to get the heart pumping and raise your body temp before braving the elements.